LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_1/DCAF_Hands_On_1.md

 4. In the DCAF Configuration Editor go to File>>Open and search for the SimulatedSystem.pcfg Configuration File located at **\\Temperature Controller**.
 5. Take a couple of minutes to go through each component in the Simulation and UI Engines.
 6. Open the Temperature Controller project located at **\\Desktop\Hands On\Hands-On_1\Exercises\Temperature Controller\Runtime** if not already opened.
 7. Open **TCRL Host Module Includes.vi** and verify the Block Diagram is empty.
 This VI will load the required classes when T**CRL Host Main.vi** executes.
 A scripting tool will add the corresponding classes to TCRL Host Module Includes.vi.
 In the System Configuration hierarchy in the DCAF Configuration Editor select PC.
-In the Includes file path box browse for  **TCRL Host Module Includes.vi** located at **\\Temperature Controller\Runtime**.
+In the Includes file path box browse for  **TCRL Host Module Includes.vi** located at **\\Temperature Controller\Runtime\Project**.
 Press the Generate button.
 Repeat this step each time you add or remove any Module from the Hierarchy Tree.

 |![Figure 1.5 Script Includes Dialog](Pictures/script_includes_dialog.jpg)
 |:--:|